 • Triglycrides are a type of fat found in your blood, that your body uses for energy.
 The combination of high levels of triglycerides, with low HDL cholesterol* or high LDL cholesterol, can increase your risk for heart attack and stroke.

 Know Your Risk

-Your health care team can do a simple blood test to check your cholesterol levels.
+Your doctor can do a simple blood test to check your cholesterol* levels.
 The test is called a lipid profile.
-The test measures several kinds of total cholesterol and its individual parts including triglycerides.
-Some doctors do another blood test that just checks total and HDL cholesterol.
+The test measures various types of total cholesterol* and its individual parts, including triglycerides.
+Some doctors do another blood test that only checks total cholesterol* and HDL cholesterol.

-Whether your lipid levels require treatment is not solely based on your lipid profile numbers.
-Your primary care provider will look at these numbers, and your other risk factors, to determine your overall risk for heart disease and help decide if you need treatment.
+If your lipid levels require treatment or not, it will not depend solely on your lipid profile numbers.
+Your doctor will analyze these numbers and your other risk factors to determine the danger of developing heart disease and help you decide if you need treatment.